legumeinfo/graphql-server/src/types/README.md

 # types #

+Each type is defined in a file in this directory, e.g. `Gene.graphql`.

-This schema is based on the InterMine data model.
+This schema is based closely on the LIS InterMine data model:

-In principle, it could be generated from the model XML file, for example:

 https://github.com/legumeinfo/minimine/blob/main/dbmodel/build/resources/main/genomic_model.xml

-Each GraphQL type is defined in its own graphql file, e.g. Gene.graphql.

-## interfaces.graphql ##

-The defined interfaces correspond to widely-extended objects in the InterMine data model:
+There are three interface types which correspond to widely-extended objects in the InterMine data model:

 - Annotatable
 - BioEntity
 - SequenceFeature

-This way we ensure that dependent types contain the attributes defined in the corresponding interface.
+This way we ensure that implementing types contain the attributes defined in the corresponding interface.